-How to resolve a complaint – A guideline for all those who come into contact with Perennial
+How to resolve a complaint – guidelines for all those who come into contact with Perennial

-We welcome comments and observations about the way we deal with our clients and conduct our business and encourage you to contact us if you have any comments on how we may improve.
+We welcome comments and observations about the way we deal with our service users and supporters, and the way we conduct our business, and encourage you to contact us if you have any comments on how we may improve.

 We aim to treat any complaint about any aspect of our service or business in a professional, impartial, timely, open and honest way.